tilde-lab/tilde/README.md

 ## Usage

 Please, avoid spaces and non-latin characters in the application folder name.
 The main script is called "tilde.bat" (for Windows) or "tilde.sh" (for Unix).
 All user commands are executed through this main script.
 To use command-line interface (**CLI**), run main script with a parameter (e.g. "-h" or "--help").
 To start graphical interface (**GUI**), run main script without parameters.
 To terminate **GUI** on Windows, close the DOS box, on Unix hit Ctrl+C. On Unix **GUI** may also run in background mode ("nohup tilde.sh &").
 Adding data is possible using both **CLI** and **GUI**.
 Avoid using **GUI** on large folders with data (more than several gigabytes), as **CLI** is much faster in this case.

+## GUI hints

+Hit key "q" to close all the popup windows.
+Use CTRL+mouse wheel to increase font size.

 ## Licensing